10 Inspiring Lessons from Best Negotiators in the World

 5. Henry Kissinger

-Members of the Nixon administration will go down in history for many things, but few of them are positive.
-Henry Kissinger, however, is the notable exception.
-In his capacity of Secretary of State and National Security Advisor to both the Nixon Administration and Ford Administration, Kissinger weathered adversity and came out on top.
+Members of the Nixon administration will go down in history for many things, but only few of them are positive.
+Henry Kissinger, however, is a notable exception.
+In his capacity as Secretary of State and National Security Advisor to both the Nixon Administration and Ford Administration, Kissinger weathered adversity and came out on top.
 From establishing diplomatic relations with China to diffusing geopolitical tensions with the Soviet Union, his actions ushered in peace in a time of American discord.

 The world’s best negotiators altered the course of global history, whether through toppling evil governments or preventing potential war.
 Though we may not think about it often, these negotiators prevented bloodshed and ushered in eras of peace, both in America and around the world.